nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Passing user commands to the `Logic` component using its reference thereof, so that the commands can be parsed and executed.
 - Keeping the display up to date with `Model` data, by listening for changes in `Model` data to update the display when appropriate.

-It also depends on some classes in the `Model` component like the `Member` or `Session` objects residing in the `Model`, the details of which inform what sort of visual layout is appropriate.
+It also depends on some classes in the `Model` component like the `Member` or `Session` classes, the details of which inform what sort of visual layout is appropriate.

 ### Logic component

 **API** : [`Logic.java`](https://github.com/AY2425S1-CS2103T-W14-3/tp/blob/master/src/main/java/hallpointer/address/logic/Logic.java)

-Here's a partial and representative class diagram of the `Logic` component:
+Here's a representative class diagram of the `Logic` component:

 <puml src="diagrams/LogicClassDiagram.puml" width="550"/>